Our editors offer an example of a synopsis

 Well, it's time for some tough love.
 Whatever reason you may have for disliking synopses, it's irrelevant; if you're going to be a writer, you just need to write them.

-The synopsis is written with the express purpose of enticing a potential agent/editor to accept your manuscript for representation or publication.
+The synopsis is written with the express purpose of enticing a potential agent/editor to accept your book for representation or publication.
 For your synopsis to be effective, your writing needs to be concise, clearly organized, and evocative of both your target genre and your own unique voice.

 Here's a sample of a synopsis: